vllab-cau/vllab-cau.github.io/_pages/cv.md

 Education
 ======
-* B.S. in the Electrical and Electronics Engineering, Chung-Ang University, 2011
+* B.S. in the Electrical and Electronics Engineering, Chung-Ang University, 2011.
-* M.S. in the Electrical Engineering and Computer Science, Seoul National University, 2013 (*Best Paper Award*)
+* M.S. in the Electrical Engineering and Computer Science, Seoul National University, 2013.
-* Ph.D in the Electrical Engineering and Computer Science, Seoul National University, 2017 (*Best Paper Award*)
+* Ph.D in the Electrical Engineering and Computer Science, Seoul National University, 2017.

 Research experience